gradle/gradle/design-docs/features/faster-builds/README.md

 - Faster builds for non-daemon usage.
 - Making Java compilation faster, including improvements to incremental compile or adding compile avoidance.

 Here 'out-of-scope' means only that these use cases won't be specifically prioritized.
-If these use cases happen to improve due to work on other use cases, then that's a good thing.
+If these use cases happen to improve due to other work, then that's a good thing.

 TBD: